Svygzhryr/nodejs2023Q2-service/README.md

 npm i or npm ci
 ```
 4. Rename `.env.example` to `.env`
-or create am `.env` file in the current directory
+or create `.env` file in the current directory and opy example's contents

 ## Running application